prayaganeethu/Lisp-Interpreter-in-javaScript/README.md

 Parses and evaluates lisp program on the go.

-Run lispInterpreter.js, pass the lisp program file as argument.
+Run lispInterpreter.js, Type 'exit' to exit the "READ EVAL PRINT LOOP"